Beeler, Kansas

 Beeler is an unincorporated community in Ness County, Kansas, United States.
 It lies along K-96, west of the city of Ness City, the county seat of Ness County.
-It has a post office with the ZIP code 67518.
+It has a ZIP Code of 67518.

 History

 Beeler was a station and shipping point on the Atchison, Topeka and Santa Fe Railway.
 Elmer Beeler, the town's founder, is its namesake.

 The first post office in Beeler was established in 1886 as Beelerville.
 The post office was discontinued in 2009.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Beeler has a humid subtropical climate, abbreviated "Cfa" on climate maps.